genome-spy/genome-spy/docs/grammar/data.md

 The `data` property of the view specification describes a data source.
 The following example loads a tab-delimited file.
 By default, the format is inferred from the file extension.
-However, in bioinformatics, `.csv` files are often tab-delimited and the format must be specified explicitly.
+However, in bioinformatics, `.csv` files are often tab-delimited and the _TSV_ format must be specified explicitly.

 ```json
 {